rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/deploy/index.md

 You will need a control node to run the automation scripts to deploy your [rollyourown.xyz](https://rollyourown.xyz) project and, later, to perform automated upgrades of your installation.
 A control node can manage multiple projects on multiple host servers.

 A control node should be run as a virtual machine (VM) on your personal computer or as a dedicated machine.
-In both cases, the control node should be running Ubuntu 20.04 LTS as operating system.
-The `local-setup.sh` scripts are written and tested for Ubuntu 20.04 LTS and will install and set up all needed software for you.
+In both cases, the control node should be running Ubuntu 20.04 LTS or 22.04 LTS as operating system.
+The `local-setup.sh` scripts are written and tested for Ubuntu 20.04 LTS and 22.04 LTS and will install and set up all needed software for you.

 {{< highlight "info" "Setting up a control node">}}